 First, think about blending traditional direct mail with digital insights.
 Use data from your online campaigns to target donors more effectively.

 Personalize your mail based on their interests and past interactions with your organization.
-This tailored approach can significantly boost your fundraising efforts.
+This tailored approach can significantly boost your fundraising marketing strategy.

 Next, don't forget to include a call to action.
 Whether it's a request for donations, an invitation to an upcoming event, or a push for volunteer support, make it clear what you want the recipient to do.